IosifVard/python-challenge/README.md

 - **PyBank.py**: This script contains the analysis for financial data, including calculating total months, total revenue, average change, greatest increase, and greatest decrease.
 - **PyPoll.py**: This script performs an election vote count analysis, identifying the total number of votes, individual candidates, percentage votes, and the winner of the election.
 - **02-challenge.md**: Project challenge details and requirements for completing the tasks.

+## Setup

+To run this project, ensure you have the following installed:
+- Python 3.x
+- `pandas` library
+- `matplotlib` library
+- `seaborn` library